Variables in Ruby

 This is a good way to begin thinking about how to construct programs in Ruby.
 It is also the source of much confusion for Ruby beginners.
 When learning your first or second programming language it's not enough to simply memorize the hard and fast constructs of that language.
 While it's technically true that not everything in Ruby is an object, it helps programmers (especially beginners) to think in those terms.
 We will discuss objects in-depth in another chapter.
 For now, we will focus on variables.

 When learning a computer language, it's sometimes beneficial to use a heuristic approach.
-Don't let technicalities trip you up in the early stages of learning.
-There are so many nitty, gritty, fine details that you'll never progress forward if you cannot grasp a firm high level understanding of the language.
+Don't let technicalities confuse you in the early stages of learning.
+You'll never progress forward if you cannot grasp a firm high level understanding of the language.
 Keep this in mind as we discuss variables in Ruby.

 What are variables?